How to Help an Oxy Addict

 • Arthritis

 These are the basic reasons that a person would use oxycodone or OxyContin.
-It is important to remember that oxy also acts on the pleasure centers of the brain.
-This means that some people use it recreationally.
+It is important to remember that Oxy also acts on the pleasure centers of the brain.
+This means that some people use it recreationally to feel euphoric or achieve a “high.”

-When you understand what oxy is and what oxy does, you will see what a problem this addiction can be.
-Fortunately, you can help the addict in your life onto the road to recovery.
-One of the first steps is to know what to look for.
+When you understand what Oxy is and how it works, you will see what a problem this addiction can be.
+The first step you can take to help someone in your life who is suffering from this condition is to learn the signs and symptoms to look for.

 Don’t wait Until It’s Too Late.